jwcho1221/Flight-Delay-Prediction/LabGuide100.md

 ![](./images/100/Picture100-26.jpg)

 -  Specify a memorable display name for the instance.
-Also specify your database's name, for this lab use ADWFINANCE.
+Also specify your database's name, for this lab use **ADW_FlightDelay**.

 ![](./images/100/Picture100-27.jpeg)

 -  Next, select the number of CPUs and storage size.
-Here, we use 4 CPUs and 1 TB of storage.
+Here, we use **1 CPU** and **1 TB of storage**.

 ![](./images/100/Picture100-28.jpeg)

--  Then, specify an ADMIN password for the instance, and a confirmation of it.
+-  Then, specify an **ADMIN password** for the instance, and a confirmation of it.
 Make a note of this password.

 ![](./images/100/Picture100-29.jpeg)